akk20/Triad-Programming-Contest-2021/README.md

 Example: Candidates A, B, and C are running, and there are 20 voters.
 The ballots result in the following count of votes for each candidate.

-                   A         B         C

-1st choice    7          7          6          no one over 50%

-2nd choice   8          8          4          tie between A and B

-3rd choice    5          4          11        C wins with 21 votes to A’s 20 and B’s 19
 |  | A | B | C |  |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | 1st choice | 7 | 7 | 6 | no one over 50% |